Papua New Guinea at the 2024 Summer Olympics: Swimming

 Qualifiers for the latter rounds (Q) of all events were decided on a time only basis, therefore positions shown are overall results versus competitors in all heats.

 Taekwondo

 Papua New Guinea entered two athletes to compete at the games.
-Gibson Mara qualified for Paris 2024, following the triumph of winning the final match in his weight class; meanwhile Kevin Kassman fail to win the final match in his weight class, but later on confirmed that he will compete for Paris 2024, after New Zealand taekwondo fail to meet the requirements for NOC nomination.
+Gibson Mara qualified for Paris 2024, following the triumph of winning the final match in his weight class; meanwhile Kevin Kassman failed to win the final match in his weight class, but later on confirmed that he will compete for Paris 2024, after New Zealand taekwondo fail to meet the requirements for NOC nomination.
 Both of them qualified through the 2024 Oceania Qualification Tournament in Honiara, Solomon Islands; signifying the nations returning to the sports after the last participation at 2016.